 Amethyst is not that complicated to find and can be produced worldwide.
 Such geodes are circular structures that are large enough for us to enter them.

-Geodes are often cracked, which makes it easier for us to get inside them, and sometimes they can be completely solid.
-With a layer of smooth basalt and calcite on the outside, so we need to excavate them.
+Geodes are often cracked, which makes it easier for us to get inside them, and sometimes they can be excellent.
+With a layer of smooth basalt and calcite on the outside, we need to excavate them.

-Amethyst geodes are quite common to produce.
+Amethyst geodes are pretty common to produce.
 Amethyst geodes often occur at the bedrock level, Y=70, and even at the surface level and have a wide range to explore.

 The easiest way to find geodes is to hop on a boat and try to travel the ocean biomes.

-With the help of night vision, it is very easy to find the geodes from the surface and dive into them.
+With the help of night vision, it is effortless to find the geodes from the surface and dive into them.
 Otherwise, we’ll have to close our eyes in the caves and hope to run into one of them.

 How to Get Amethyst Shards in Minecraft?